JermaineMckenna/project1-fixed/README.md

 The page will refresh automatically and generate a link to your website.

 ## 🏦 Credits -

 Bootstrap v5.3.7 was used to assemble the card/box layout which the website was based of.

+Some code sourced within google notes and youtube tutorials.

 Google Fonts was also used through the CSS file to add style to a heading.